LobsterRavioli/issuer_node/README.md

 # Issuer node docs

 ## Dependencies
-1. make command.
+1. Make command.
-2. Docker for running commands.
+2. Docker.
 ### Modify the config file

 1. Make a copy of the following environment variables files: